lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ~~~~~~~~~~~
 {: #fig-error2 title="Example of Responder supporting suites 8 and 9 but not 5, 6 or 7."}
 {: artwork-align="center"}

-Note that the Initiator's list of supported cipher suites and order of preference is fixed (see {{asym-msg1-form}} and {{init-proc-msg1}}).
-Furthermore, the Responder shall only accept message_1 if the selected cipher suite is the first cipher suite in SUITES_I that the Responder supports (see {{resp-proc-msg1}}).
-Following this procedure ensures that the selected cipher suite is the most preferred (by the Initiator) cipher suite supported by both parties.

-If the selected cipher suite is not the first cipher suite which the Responder supports in SUITES_I received in message_1, then the Responder MUST discontinue the protocol, see {{resp-proc-msg1}}.
-If SUITES_I in message_1 is manipulated, then the integrity verification of message_2 containing the transcript hash TH_2 will fail and the Initiator will discontinue the protocol.

 # Mandatory-to-Implement Compliance Requirements {#mti}